co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_add-to-cart.md

 | `return_cart`    | bool      | Set as true to return the whole cart once item added. <i class="label label-info">optional</i> |

 <aside class="notice">
-  If you wish to add the item for a specific registered customer then you must [#authenticate] as that customer.
+  If you wish to add the item for a specific registered customer then you must <strong>authenticate</strong> as that customer.
 </aside>

 ### HTTP request ###